-Admiral’s Green Comparison Tool, which has been created as part of the campaign, allows motorists to compare their current car with a new model and see which gives best value for money and performs best on environmental measures.
+Admiral’s Green Comparison Tool, which as part of the campaign, allows motorists to compare their current car with a new model and see which gives best value for money and performs best on environmental measures.

-While hybrid cars have become more popular in recent years, the YouGov study suggested that many motorists remain unconvinced about fully-electric models.
-34% of people would consider an electric car as their next purchase, and nearly half (46%) had ruled it out.
+While hybrid cars have become more popular in recent years, the YouGov study suggested that many motorists remain unconvinced about fully electric models.
+34% of people would consider an electric car as their next car, and nearly half (46%) had ruled it out.

-Cost remains the biggest barrier for electric cars, with 63% concerned about the price and 24% worried that third-party costs such as charging, insurance and maintenance would be too high.
-Almost half (48%) are concerned that electric models will take too long to charge.
+So it seems Cost remains the biggest barrier for electric cars.
+With 63% concerned about the price and 24% worried.
+They are worried that third-party costs such as charging, insurance and maintenance would be too high.
+Almost half (48%) concerned that electrics take too long to charge.

-Which, if any, of the following do you think would be barriers to you buying an electric car as your next car?
+Which of the following do you think would be barriers to you.
+What’s stopping you from buying an electric car?

 Sabine Williams, head of motor at Admiral, said:

-“This survey shows that green issues are really starting to affect motorists in the UK – and this promises to be a trend that only grows in coming years.
+“This survey shows that green issues are really starting to affect motorists in the UK – and this promises a trend that only grows in coming years.